 AUGSTMATTHORN HIKE FROM HARDER KULM

-The hike distance from Harder Kulm to Augstmatthorn and then down to Habkern is 16-kilometers.
-From Habkern you then catch the bus back to your destination.
-If you plan to do an out and back from Harder Kulm, you should leave quite early in the day to make sure you catch the last train down from Harder Kulm to Interlaken.
+The total distance of the hike from Harder Kulm to Augstmatthorn and then back down to Habkern is 16 kilometers.
+Once you reach Habkern, you can take a bus back to your destination.
+If you plan on doing a round trip from Harder Kulm, it’s recommended to start your hike early in the day to ensure you catch the last train down from Harder Kulm to Interlaken.

 Want more details and photos?
 View the full blog post here: AUGSTMATTHORN HIKE FROM HARDER KULM